-Using the textbook Through the Lens of Anthropology in Introduction to Anthropology 2020 we read chapter 12, “Political Organization.”
+Using the textbook Through the Lens of Anthropology (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition) in Introduction to Anthropology 2020 we read chapter 12, “Political Organization.”
 In the previous class we had read about kinship and gender.
 The next class was on “Supernaturalism.”
 For a 2021 update on the theme of political organization, see Politics.

 We watched the first 30 minutes of Masai Women in order to answer the questions of:

 - What kind of food-getting system do they have?